How Can A Creative Person Make Money

 Commissions are a great way for you to earn extra money from your art skills.

-Offering commission work is an excellent way for you to earn extra money, and it is always a guaranteed sale.
+Offering commission work is a guaranteed sale.

 One of the problems you might encounter is that you become overbooked.

 You will want to decide on a schedule and terms and conditions before you start offering commission work.

 Social media is vital for artists to grow a following and build their trust.

 Social networks like Instagram, Facebook, and Twitter, are the most popular networks for artists selling art online.

 The larger your following becomes on social media, the better your chance of having certain brands sponsor.